 No. There is no maximum limit on the amount of damages recoverable, provided that the damages claimed from the respective parties are proven by the claimant.
-The damages may comprise special damages and general damages.
+The damages may comprise of special damages (for instance, medical and hospital expenses) and general damages (pain and suffering).